jgreenemi/Parris/docs/FAQ.md

 ## Is this a library? ##

 No, this is a tool, a set of scripts, and as such is not intended to be imported into another package.
-There's no reason you can't, but the scripts will likely need some changes made to them to make that possible.
+There's no reason you can't, but the scripts will likely need some changes made to them to make them useful in that way (i.e. creating classes to house the script functions).